Aid for Syria waits on Turkish border as warring sides bicker

 Speaking to Reuters, he lamented a lack of mechanisms to enforce the ceasefire and accused the government and its allies of committing minor violations "to impede the other goals of the truce, such as delivering necessary aid to besieged areas".

-The Syrian army has meanwhile accused rebels of numerous violations since the ceasefire took effect.
+The Syrian army has meanwhile accused rebels of numerous violations since the ceasefire took effect on Monday.

-The Russian military, in comments carried by Interfax, said there had been 60 such violations, adding that most were the work of Ahrar al-Sham, a hardline Islamist rebel group which Moscow says has not accepted the ceasefire.

 The international community's first goal is to get aid to Aleppo, the scene of Syria's fiercest fighting in recent months and divided into sectors held by the government and insurgents.